h2non/hu/README.md

 Functional programming tendency has grown (again) in the latest years.
-This paradigm, instead of others more totalitary, extended and adopted like object-oriented forces a radical re-thinking in the way we design and implement software
+This paradigm, instead of others more totalitary, extended and adopted like object-oriented, forces a radical re-thinking in the way that programmers design and implement software

 Functional programming thinking and conversion is not easy to apply, but it's really attractive and funny paradigm,